 Pros & cons of homeownership

-Homeownership certainly comes with some key opportunities, but it’s not without difficulties.
-Make sure to consider both sides carefully before making any moves.
+Homeownership certainly comes with key opportunities, but it’s not without difficulties.
+Be sure to consider both sides before making any moves.

-- You’re eligible for certain tax deductions: Homeowners get to leverage tax deductions for their mortgage interest, property taxes, home office costs, and other expenses, in certain cases.
+In certain cases, homeowners can leverage tax deductions for their mortgage interest, property taxes, home office costs, and other expenses.
 Some of these write-offs aren’t available for renters.

-- You’ll have additional expenses: A home comes with a number of expenses that just aren’t there with a rental—things like property taxes, HOA dues, maintenance costs, closing costs, and more.
-You may also have to pay for private mortgage insurance (PMI), depending upon the terms of your home loan.
+Owning a home has several expenses renting one doesn’t—property taxes, HOA dues, maintenance costs, closing costs, and more.
+You may also have to pay for private mortgage insurance (PMI), depending on the terms of your home loan.

-- It’s often a long and daunting process to buy a home: It can take a significant amount of time and energy to buy a house.
-You have to get your finances in order, apply for a mortgage, find the right property, get it inspected, and complete a number of other to-dos before the home is yours.
+It can take significant time and energy to buy a house.
+You must get your finances in order, apply for a mortgage, find the right property, get it inspected, and complete several other to-dos before the home is yours.